The Hilton Honors Loyalty Program

 I occasionally use this feature to avoid losing my Hilton points due to inactivity.
 The Honors program has a tight rule where you lose all points if you have not had activity on your account for 12 months.
 Any activity counts, so if I buy 1 pizza a year from my local pizza joint that participates in the program, I don’t have to worry about my points expiring.
 I have a lot of Hilton points, but don’t stay at their properties much, so this is an easy way to make sure you don’t lose them!

-7. Pool your Points with a Family Member
+6. Pool your Points with a Family Member

 Hilton now allows you to “pool your points” with family and friends.
 With this perk, a Member (and up to 10 others) will now be able to combine their Points.
 For example, if a group of friends are taking a trip together and individually don’t have enough Points to cover their entire stay, they will now be able to combine their Points, free of charge, into one account to unlock new redemption opportunities.

-How to use your points – Hilton Honors redemption options
+How to Use Hilton Honors Points

-There are a bunch of ways you can use your Hilton Points ranging from free nights and upgrades to frequent flyer miles, experiences and much more…
+There are a bunch of ways you can use your Hilton Points ranging from free nights and upgrades to frequent flyer miles, experiences, and much more.

 1. Using Hilton Points for Free Nights

 Hilton offers the ability to use your points anytime with no blackout dates.
-The amount of points required to redeem Standard Room Rewards varies by hotel, room, booking and stay date (Peak vs Off Peak Times).
+The amount of points required to redeem Standard Room Rewards varies by hotel, room, booking, and stay date (Peak vs Off-Peak Times).
 They no longer publish an award chart but you can go to their points explorer tool to find out how many points are typically needed for a stay.

 You can use your points for: